jnichols-pdx/frupal/README.md

 1. make

-To launch the game type ./frupal bigmap_1.fmap
+To launch the game type ./frupal <nameofmap>.fmap

 Other maps can be found [here](./MAP_FILES.md)